Student financial aid in the United States: Need-blind admissions

 Need-blind admissions do not consider a student's financial need.
-In a time when colleges are low on financial funds, it is difficult to maintain need-blind admissions because schools cannot meet the full need of the poor students that they admit.
+In a time when colleges are low on financial funds, it is difficult to maintain need-blind admissions because schools cannot meet the full needs of the poor students that they admit.

 There are different levels of need-blind admissions.
 Few institutions are fully need-blind.
 Others are not need-blind for students who apply after certain deadlines, international students, and students from a waitlist.
-Some institutions are moving away from need-blind admissions so that they can fulfill the full need of the students that are admitted.
-Meeting the full-need will probably increase the funds for financial aid.
-For example, Wesleyan University is only need-blind if it has enough money to satisfy the full need of admitted students.
+Some institutions are moving away from need-blind admissions so that they can fulfill the full needs of the students that are admitted.
+Meeting the full need will probably increase the funds for financial aid.
+For example, Wesleyan University is only need-blind if it has enough money to satisfy the full needs of admitted students.

-Outside the United States

-In Germany, the main source of student financial aid is the Bundesausbildungsförderungsgesetz, colloquially known as BAFöG.
+Affordability and critiques of the current system

+Despite financial aid being designed to make college more accessible, research states otherwise.
+Many students still have significant needs that are left unmet.
+This occurs even after receiving everything from, grants to loans and work-study awards.
+Studies, like the Wisconsin Scholars Longitudinal Study, have unveiled a few points.
+They found that low-income students are unable to cover the full cost of attendance, including housing, food, transportation, textbooks and other living expenses.
+Many of these are not accounted for in standard aid packages.
+These absences force students to work long hours, take on private loans, reduce their course loads or leave college without completing a degree altogether.

+Scholars also note financial aid communication practices obscure true affordability.
+For example, the former Expected Family Contribution (EFC) formula assumed families could pay way more than they could, so many students interpreted their unmet need as a personal failure, rather than a structural issue.
+Some institutions group grants and loans together under the label of “aid”.
+This helps mask the difference between gift aid and debt.

+Many critiques have focused on shifts in long-term policy, and since the early 2000s, state investment in public higher education has heavily declined.
+This has been seen across most of the United States.
+As public funding has decreased, tuition costs and student fees have increased to replace it.
+Analysts argue this shift redefines higher education from being viewed as a public good to being viewed as a private investment.
+Something that individuals are forced to finance through their own personal debt.